jimwhimpey/Valhalla-Island/source/history/index.markdown

 date: 2012-02-12 12:33
 ---

-The format for this post has been shamelessly stolen from [Jason Kottke's about page](http://kottke.org/about/) at his venerable weblog, Kottke.org.

 **2012**: Rode my bike in the French Alps.
-Sold everything I owned and moved across the Pacific to work at Flickr in San Francisco.
+Sold or gave away everything I owned and moved across the Pacific to work at Flickr in San Francisco.
 A big year.

 **2011**: Fell head over heels in love with Anne.
 Moved into my own place.
 Rode and raced my bike a lot.
-Had problems with Anne resulting in a break up which, looking back, was a mistake.
+Broke up with Anne.
 Wallowed in inner turmoil.
+I become vegan.

-**2010**: I go through the motions for six months: riding my bike, spending almost all I earn on inconsequential things.
+**2010**: Bike riding.
+Spending almost all I earn on inconsequential things.
 I break up with Kristin.
-My Mum runs a disastrous campaign for parliament in the federal election.
-I win some B grade bike races, start racing A grade, get stronger and win most improved of the year.
-My bike accident claim settles, I wonder what to do with the money.
+I win some B grade bike races, start racing A grade.

-**2009**: I get a great full time job as a web developer at the national broadcaster.
-With more money than I've ever had in my life I move out of home in the suburbs and into an inner-city suburb flat with Kristin.
+**2009**: I get a great job as a web developer at the national broadcaster.
+I move out of home in the suburbs and into an inner-city suburb flat with Kristin.
 I become vegetarian.
 I get hit by a car while training on my bike, break 20 bones including multiple vertebrae.
-Recovery is slow and steady but I return to the bike stronger than before.
+I recover.

 **2008**: To make up for the time lost while in Canada and to finish my degree in 3 years I take a maximum course load.
 All my time is spent studying.
 University still fails to impress me.
 I meet and fall for Kristin.
 I graduate with above average but not spectacular grades.
 I take up triathlon and sell my car.